ankidroid/Anki-Android/Database-Structure.md

               }
             ],
     type : "Integer specifying what type of model.
-0 for standard, 1 for cloze", usn : "usn: Update sequence number: used for checking whether or not sync is required (see description in cards table for more info)", vers : "Legacy version number (unused)"
+0 for standard, 1 for cloze", usn : "usn: Update sequence number: used in same way as other usn vales in db", vers : "Legacy version number (unused)"
 }
 ```